HMH-463: 2000s

 In March 2006, HMH-463 deployed in support of Operation Iraqi Freedom (OIF), making it the first individual CH-53D unit to be deployed to Iraq, but not the first CH-53D to enter the country for OIF/OEF.
-The squadron returned to MCAF Kaneohe Bay in October 2006.
+The squadron returned to MCAF Kaneohe Bay in October 2006 after being relieved by HMH-363.

-On August 2009, HMH 463 deployed to the Helmand Province, Afghanistan in support of Operation Enduring Freedom.
+In August 2009, HMH 463 deployed to the Helmand Province, Afghanistan, in support of Operation Enduring Freedom.

 By the end of 2011, HMH-463 had retired all of its CH-53D helicopters.
 The unit completed the transition to the CH-53E in 2012.

-On January 14, 2016 twelve Hawaii Marines were killed when two CH-53E Super Stallion helicopters collided off of the North Shore (Oahu).
+On 14 January 2016 twelve Hawaii Marines were killed when two CH-53E Super Stallion helicopters collided off of Oahu’s North Shore.

-HMH-463 was decommissioned on April 22, 2022 during a ceremony held at MCAS Kaneohe Bay, HI.
+HMH-463 was decommissioned on April 22, 2022, during a ceremony held at MCAS Kaneohe Bay.
 The squadron's stand down was part of a restructure of Marine Corps forces in Hawaii as part of the Commandant of the Marine Corps Force Design 2030 initiative.